Chamberlain91/Heirloom/Documentation/Api/Heirloom.Core/Heirloom.Collections/IGraph[T]/ContainsEdge.md

 ### ContainsEdge(T, T)

-Determines of the graph contains the specified edge.
+Determines if the graph contains the specified edge.

 ```cs
 public abstract bool ContainsEdge(T a, T b)